alliance-datascience/genebanks_diversity_index/README.md

 ## Documentation completeness (3_completeness_index.R)
+>[!NOTE]
+>A detailed explanation of the fields used in Taxonomic Quality Score Index (TQS) are in the table 1, below.
 ### Inputs
+> [!IMPORTANT]
-> [!IMPORTANT] This code uses the RDS calculated in the preprocessing step
+> This code uses the RDS calculated in the preprocessing step
 >  ["/", collection_name, "/", collection_name,"_subsets_new_1.RDS"]
 > Preprocessing Inputs:
  - Passport data for CWR, landrace, and hybrids respectively: (passport_data_w, passport_data_l, passport_data_h)
 - Collection data with Passport Data Completeness Index (PDCI) [PCDI_df]
 - Collection data with Geographical Quality Score Index (GQS) [QGI_df]
 - Collection data with Taxonomic Quality Score Index (TQS) [TQI_df]

 ### Steps done:
 - Call previous results using the RDS file from 0_preprocessing.R